Welcome to Travis Credit Union

 Thank you for becoming a member of Travis Credit Union and opening an account with us.
 By depositing money in an account, you and the Credit Union agree to the applicable terms and conditions contained within this agreement and disclosure and any accompanying disclosures, and amendments thereto.

-The following terms and conditions governing your accounts constitute a mutually protective service agreement between you and Travis Credit Union (the “Credit Union”).
+The following terms and conditions governing your accounts constitute a mutually protective service agreement between you and Travis Credit Union (also referred to as the “Credit Union”, “we”, or “us").
 This agreement and disclosure supplement the terms and conditions in other disclosures.
 When you open a specific account, you will also receive an initial account disclosure which explains specific account terms and conditions such as required deposit amount, dividend rate and Annual Percentage Yield (APY).
 Keep this agreement, the initial account disclosures and other specific disclosures with your permanent documents.
 You will receive periodic statements which will provide you with the status of each of your accounts.

 Travis Credit Union, founded in 1951, is a not-for-profit, full-service, cooperative financial institution owned and directed by its members.
-It is chartered and regulated by the California Department of Business Oversight and is insured by the National Credit Union Administration, an agency of the federal government.
+It is chartered and regulated by the California Department of Financial Protection and Innovation, and is insured by the National Credit Union Administration, an agency of the federal government.

 Family members of the primary member include: spouse, parents, grandparents, children, grandchildren, brothers, sisters, aunts, uncles, cousins, nieces, nephews, mother/father-in-law, sister/brother-in-law, step-family, foster and adopted children regardless of residency.
 Individuals living in the household of a current credit union member are also eligible for membership.
 Household means persons living in the same residence and maintaining a single economic unit.